Michael Mele

 “Students are all too often losing touch with their surroundings.
 When educators demonstrate and emphasize how powerful, yet fragile our ecosystems are, students become curious and motivated.
 We are striving to find the balance between technology utilization while avoiding absolute consumption and it is imperative that our students understand and embrace their role and significance in the world they share,” Mr. Mele said.
 “Students cultivate investment in preservation when they acknowledge our environment commands respect, understanding, and attention.
 It is paramount that educators demonstrate the critical role students play in the delicate balance.
 Learning is natural, we need to make sure we don’t make it an unnatural experience.”

-Aside from the classroom, Mr. Mele has served as the Advisor for the MMI Envirothon team since the 2010 competition.
-In 2012, the team won the State Envirothon competition and placed 15th out of 54 states/provinces in the International Envirothon that same year.
+Outside of the classroom, Mr. Mele has served as the Advisor for the MMI Envirothon Team since the 2010 competition.
+In 2012, the team won the State Envirothon competition and placed 15th out of 54 states/provinces in the International Envirothon.
+Mr. Mele is the Lead Advisor for the Pennsylvania Junior Academy of Science (PJAS) competition which promotes student interest in science through research.

 Mr. Mele has also done numerous independent research projects including one with the Marine Science Consortium on Wallops Island in Chincoteague, Virginia.
 There, he studied channel hydraulics and bathymetric anomalies and participated in an Atlantic bottlenose dolphin research project.